Nembus/dotvim/README.md

 # To Install

+This is mostly a clone of Pivotal Lab's configuration: git@github.com:pivotal/vim-config.git

 (Re)move ~/.vim and ~/.vimrc if you have them already, and run:

-    git clone git@github.com:pivotal/vim-config.git ~/.vim
+    git@github.com:Nembus/dotvim.git
     cd ~/.vim
     git submodule update --init
     ln -s ~/.vim/vimrc ~/.vimrc